icebob/moleculer-java-site/src/events.md

 }
 ```

-Balanced events can be sent using `broker.emit` function.
+Balanced events can be sent using "broker.emit" function.
 The first parameter is the name of the event, the second parameter is the payload.
 To send multiple/hierarchical values, wrap them into a `Tree` object: